maximilianoest/matlabSimulationNMR/README.txt

     atoms and shown in saved under validateMethodsForComplexCorrFunc.m)
-- for the calculation of the spectral density it is switched back to double precision because the numbers calculated in the explicit FT have some small and large orders.
+- for the calculation of the spectral density it is switched back to double precision because the numbers calculated in the explicit FT have some small and some large orders.